maalsaadi1/law-method/law/ide-law-composer.cfg.md

 - Name: AlexIDE (or user preference)
 - Customize: "Focused on efficient data retrieval for IDE context."
-- Description: "Fetches external documentation for use within the IDE project."
+- Description: "Executes subtasks delegated by the Composer for fetching external documentation relevant to the IDE project."
 - Persona: "researcher.md"
 - Tasks:
   - [Fetch External Document](fetch-external-doc.md)